DiogoFSPinheiro/3D-Wireframe-Visualization-Tool/README.md

-# Step by Step Guide of the FDF Project
+# Step by Step Guide of the Project

 ![image](https://github.com/DiogoFSPinheiro/42_Rank_02/assets/143399294/839dd643-01af-4d3f-9932-5dd45bbbf794)

-The FDF project, short for "Fil de Fer," is a 42School project aimed at introducing students to graphical programming.
+This project is aimed at introducing myself to graphical programming.
 The objective is to create a simple wireframe model viewer that reads data from a file and displays a 3D representation of the data.

 **Objectives of the Project**